Jaseci-Labs/jaclang/examples/city_traffic/README.md

 }
 ```

-lets create the distance edge;
+lets create the distance edge; `edge` keyword creates edges, the edge `road` represent the roads connecting the cities and landmarks.
+Each road has a single attribute: `distance`.

 ```jac
 edge road{